OnTitansShoulder/telesight/README.md

 Ideally you want to have several computing devices such as raspberry pis with some webcams supporting motion JPEG (mJEPG).
 A VPN need to be installed on one of the device and serve as the gateway to access your camera system.

-Currently this program only supports Ubuntu and Debian OS.
+Currently this program only supports Ubuntu and Debian-based OS such as Raspbian.

 ## Install